sola-aina/doc/20_Simulation_Principles/10_Scene_Graph.md

 The scene starts from a parent node, called the "Root" node.
 All other nodes (called child nodes) inherit from this main node.
 In the figure 1, a first child node "Liver" is defined and represents a first object.
 Usually, one node gathers the components associated with the same object (same degrees of freedom).

-This design is highly modular, since components in the scene are independent of each other.
+Furthermore, scene structure is designed to be modular ~~since components in the scene are independent of each other~~ i.e. its components are interchangable.
 One physical model (springs with _SpringForceField_) could be simply replaced by another one (triangular FEM with _TriangleFEMForceField_) by changing one component in the graph.
 In the same way, an explicit integration scheme (_EulerSolver_) could be replaced by an implicit one (_EulerImplicitSolver_) by modifying one XML line in the scene file.
 This high modularity of the framework is induced by the scenegraph-visitor approach described below.

 <div style="text-align:center;width: 80%;margin: 0 10% 0;">